Document and Eyewitness

 Document and Eyewitness is the first live album by the post-punk band Wire, released in July 1981 by Rough Trade Records.
 It marked the end of the first period of Wire's activity (1977–1980) and the end of their association with EMI.
 Recorded in February 1980 at the Electric Ballroom in London – at the final gig of Wire's first period – the original release came with a 45 rpm 12" EP that featured recordings from a July 1979 show at the Notre Dame Hall in London, along with one track from a March 1979 gig at Le Pavillon in Montreux, Switzerland.

-The Electric Ballroom show records Wire after the release of 1979's 154 album, tired of playing the same old songs and continually moving forward.
+The Electric Ballroom show records Wire after the release of 1979's 154 album, who were no longer interested in playing previous material and were stylistically progressing forward.
 Of the seven songs from the Notre Dame Hall show, three were never recorded in-studio by Wire and the rest were captured as B-sides and other ephemeral recordings.
 Nine of the songs recorded live for the album were reworked and recorded for the band's 2013 album Change Becomes Us.
-Three songs would also surface on Colin Newman's solo album's, and one would be recorded by Graham Lewis and Bruce Gilbert for their Dome project.
+Three songs would also surface on Colin Newman's solo albums, and one would be recorded by Graham Lewis and Bruce Gilbert for their Dome project.

 Background

-The Electric Ballroom show documents a band revelling in their (artistic) freedom, creating a surreal and challenging show that not only included almost all new material, but also a Dadaist cabaret including a moving 6'x12' sheet behind which the band performed, assorted headdresses and props, and an MC, Wire's manager Mick Collins, who tried to keep control of proceedings.
+The Electric Ballroom show demonstrates Wire creating a surreal and challenging show that not only included almost all new material, but also a Dadaist cabaret including a moving 6'x12' sheet behind which the band performed, assorted headdresses and props, and an MC, Wire's manager Mick Collins, who tried to keep control of proceedings.
 The show was performed before a restive punk crowd who were little appeased by a version of "12XU" (edited down to a 15-second fragment for this release) and reacted with a thrown bottle during the unnamed instrumental.

-The Electric Ballroom recording was made on an eight-track tape recorder that was set up incorrectly, resulting in a distorted two-track mix.
+The recording was made on an eight-track tape recorder that was set up incorrectly, resulting in a distorted two-track mix.
 The live version of "Heartbeat" was recorded in Montreux, when Wire supported Roxy Music on the continental leg of their Manifesto Tour.

 Colin Newman has stated that the idea of Document and Eyewitness "was to make it an art statement, as opposed to just releasing a rubbishly recorded gig."
 In his book Read and Burn: A Book About Wire, Wilson Neate wrote that the album was consequently not presented as a standard live album, that the band was "undercutting the illusion of the live moment with after-the-fact commentary and observations on the night's occurrences."
 The spoken commentary between selected tracks by two Wire fans, Adrian Garston and Russell Mills, constitutes the "eyewitness" in the album title.